oktadev/okta-blog/_source/_posts/2021-04-19-spring-cloud-sleuth.md

 {% img blog/spring-cloud-sleuth/zipkin-result-detail.png alt:"Spring Initializr" width:"600" %}{: .center-image }

 If you look at the detailed graph, you'll see three spans.
 The original GET request from the bash shell is the first one.
-Withi**n that, there is a span that encompasses the GET request to service B from the side of service A and a third span that encompasses service B receiving the GET request.
+Within that, there is a span that encompasses the GET request to service B from the side of service A and a third span that encompasses service B receiving the GET request.

-## Conclusion
+## Learn More About Spring and Spring Boot

 In this tutorial you learned a little about Spring Cloud Sleuth and how it can be used to trace requests through service meshes built with Spring Boot.
 You created an example application that you started two instances of and used Spring Cloud Sleuth to track an example request through the service network.
 You secured the services  using Okta JWT OAuth 2.0 and OIDC.
 You ran a local Zipkin server that allowed you to visualize the Sleuth span and trace entries in your logs.

+// todo: add blog posts

 If you have any questions about this post, please add a comment below.
 For more awesome content, follow [@oktadev](https://twitter.com/oktadev) on Twitter, like us [on Facebook](https://www.facebook.com/oktadevelopers/), or subscribe to [our YouTube channel](https://www.youtube.com/oktadev).